MihirT-10/Asthma-FuelType/README.md

 *9 Cluster K-Means Analysis*
 {: refdef}

-Inertia Score determined 3 clusters was the optimal cluster coefficient => 3 triplets of counties were aggregated together based on their similarity.
+The elbow of the Inertia Score determined 3 clusters was the optimal cluster coefficient => 3 triplets of counties were aggregated together based on their similarity.